Fursona

-A fursona is a personally claimed persona resembling an anthropomorphic animal adopted by a member of the furry fandom.
-Fursonas can provide numerous roles for the creator.
-According to The New Science of Narcissism, 95% of furries have a fursona; with the International Anthropomorphic Research Project estimating that the average furry has between two and three fursonas over the course of their life.
+a portmanteau of "furry" and "persona") is a personally claimed persona resembling an anthropomorphic figure (usually an animal) adopted by a member of the furry fandom.
+Fursonas can provide numerous roles for the creator, such as improving self-esteem, creativity, and helping them to achieve their character's ideal traits in real life.
+A majority of fandom members have at least one fursona, with the International Anthropomorphic Research Project estimating that the average furry has about two to three fursonas over the course of their life.

 Some individuals' fursonas are acted out primarily online, but also at furry conventions and in other public spaces.
 Acting out one's fursona in person may involve wearing a fursuit, a physical representation of a fursona, or pieces thereof, depending on the activity.
-For example, a fursuiter may choose to wear just the head of the suit in higher temperature environments to reduce the risk of overheating.
-Another small minority express a desire to become, or already see themselves as, their fursona species.
+Another small minority express a desire to become, or already see themselves as, belonging to their fursona species.
 These people may additionally identify as therians or otherkin.

 History and etymology

 The term "fursona" is a portmanteau of the words "furry" and "persona".
-The term was first used in 1997.
+The first known use of the word was in 1997.

+A 1988 flier for ConFurence zero includes a table where participants can make their own furry character.
+A 1989 conbook for Confurence Zero also states:

+Furries is a catch-all term for anthropomorphic characters (Funny Animals) that represent an actual living person.
+This person may be the creator of the character or someone else the creator knows.
+A person’s Furry is a personal statement about one’s-self or a friend.

+The concept of personal animal personas is not a new one.
+The most familiar example is the ‘Totem’ of the American Indians.
+In some tribes, an individual selected an animal as a guiding spirit and teacher.
+The modern idea is really not much different.